SaadIqbal7/Java-GUI-Projects/README.md

 - Snake Game
 - Paint App

-Use Main.java files to fun the application.
+Use Main.java files to run the applications.